 Here’s the short answer: Everything.

 Reiki practice helps you feel calm and peaceful, which supports balanced functioning of your immune system.
 And by lowering your baseline stress each day, your daily self Reiki practice helps you stay balanced and steady throughout the day.
 That makes the difference between you responding to a challenge creatively and successfully, or reacting and making the situation worse.
+We all know what that’s like.

 Everything you eat, and your ability to digest it, affects your immune system.
 Have you noticed belly gurgles (borborigme) or increased salivation when you practice self Reiki?
 That’s your digestive system engaging.